adriang1004/web-portfolio-adrian/README.md

 ###

 #### Code sources: -Took from sample code a TA referred me to through our curriculum in exercises 13-14 for html layout.
+#### Referenced W3schools for display properties and flex basis and boxes in styling.